Festivals and Unlawful Search

 If you are searched by law enforcement during a festival, be sure to document the encounter.
 This can help ensure that if you are charged with possession or a similar crime, you retain the ability to beat your charges.

 The best way to document an unlawful search is by recording it.
 Everyone should have a festival buddy who can begin recording as soon as an interaction begins.
-Remember, you have a right to film an interaction with law enforcement, but not to interfere with their duties.
+Remember, you have a right to film interactions with law enforcement, but not to interfere with their duties.
 It is important to remain civil and respectful while documenting these encounters to protect yourself against additional charges.

 If you have been charged with a crime after being searched at a festival, please contact Cohen & Dwin, P.A. to schedule a free consultation with an experienced Maryland criminal lawyer.